ta457/linked-list-js/README.md

 # linked-list-js
-Just a linked list implementation in JavaScript
+Implementation of a linked list in JavaScript